ctec-127/lab-no-8-zhongchai/README.md

 - Validate your HTML and CSS.
 - Stage, commit and push your work back to your GitHub repo.
 - You are also encourage to share a screenshot of your solution in the Slack **#general** channel.
+- Please also submit your screenshot to the assignment on Canvas.
+This will let me know that your work is ready to be graded.